kangk1204/Octopus-toolkit2/doc/folder.rst

 .. image:: _static/Folder/6.Result_folder.png

-The Result folder stores the output of all processes analyzed using Octopus-toolkit.
+The Result folder stores the output of Octopus-toolkit.

-The analyzed result folder name using the public data is GEO accession number you entered.
-Conversely, the result folder name of Private data begins with `P_.`
+The folder name is based on GEO accession number you entered.
+For the private data, the folder name begins with `P_.`

-The Graph folder stores the drawn Heatmap and Lineplot using the Graph function.
+The Graph folder stores Heatmaps and Lineplots when you run the Graph function.

-The output of processes in the Result folder is : :ref:`Output Link<output>`
+The detailed information regarding the output can be founded : :ref:`Output Link<output>`

 3-6.Script
 ^^^^^^^^^^